-When you are interviewing, watch for subtle clues such as:
+In a video interview, watch for subtle clues such as:

-- How they use direct questions in introductions
+- Using direct questions in introductions

-- How they frame the questions in their answers
+- Framing questions in the answers

 - Using words that describe emotions, such as anxiety or excitement

 This gives you an idea about the company, the role, or the business position you'll be interviewing for.
 Your video job interview should be tailored to your interests, needs, and capabilities.
 Moreover, your CV, cover letter, LinkedIn profile, and other professional credentials (If required) should give an idea of what those are.
 However, an interview is a chance for you to elaborate on what's relevant.

 Don't Make These Mistakes

 One of the biggest mistakes candidates make on video interviews and job application submissions is to list and discuss skills and experience that are completely irrelevant to the position.
 Don't be the person who says, "Oh, I'm an avid reader, therefore I'd be great at writing!
 I'd be great at marketing!
 I'm pretty sure I'm a good fit for a production company!"

 That's what we hear often enough at our real-life video interviews.
 The only real reason to mention something in your video interview is because it is relevant.
 So, find a way to get that dream job by getting into the interviewer's head.
 Think of what you would want to hear from a candidate if you were looking for the perfect employee.
 Start there and note down what you should mention.
 Answer the questions, what? (skill/experience), why? (why is it relevant) and how? (in what way did you use it and what did you achieve).